TJared13/react-i-ii-review/react-fundamentals.md

 1. What is React?

+    Developed by Facebook, React is a javascript library for frontend interface  and UI component development.
+React allows for each element or 'component' to be separated into individual files of code.
+This is called Component based architecture.
+It utilizes its own virtual DOM for ease of development.

 2. What is create-react-app?

+    create-react-app and an included react package that allows a developer to initiate a new project using a single terminal command, as opposed to compiling the project from scratch.
+It also sets up a developer server that is auto-refreshed with changes.

 3. What is Component Based Architecture?

+    Component based architecture, as used in react, is a form of development structure that utilizes separate "component" files that can then link together in a parent element.

 4. What is JSX?

+    JSX (Javascript xml) is a javascript extension that allows incorporation of inline javascript and html syntax.

 5. What is the virtual DOM?

+    A virtual DOM is a light representation of the actual DOM.
+The virtual DOM only updates changes made to code, allowing faster update times as it does not have to re-render all the code.

 6. What is unidirectional (one-way) data flow?

+    Unidirectional data flow is when data is passed from Parent to Child.
+This Data is read only, children cannot change the data of the parent element.

 ### Understand